meili-epfl/Meili/summaries/sprint11.md

 ## Ewan
+This sprint I worked on improving the UI of the Profile, removing the default image in Posts and showing images (when they exist) directly in Post previews (forum, feed, my posts).
+As I started my features a bit late, only 1 of my PRs was reviewed in time, but everything is done.

+One problem I had is that I was one of the last PRs to get reviewed, so I had to update my branch very often to merge changes in main.

+My time estimates were very good this week, and I am happy wih that.

 ## Marcel
 This week I had 3 tasks to work on.
 The first was to restrict possibility to create posts and reviews to only users who have been in the point of interest before.
 I believe this is an important task since it was one of the features that makes Meili valuable, users will be able to trust posts and reviews because they must have been there before.
 The second task was also really exciting to implement, now we are displaying the POI being analyzed by MeiliLens in a different colour so that the users can have a UI reference in the map.
 It was hard to implement this task because of how the `ClusterManager` works in android and in my opinion the documentation on this aspect is not really good.
 Finally, my last task for the week was to fix a supposed bug in the cache service, but after digging deep we realized that everything is working properly and that it was just a false red flag.